Frank Mason III: Early life

 Mason grew up in Petersburg, Virginia and went to Petersburg High School.
 He scored 1,901 points in his four-year career at Petersburg, which is the second-highest scoring total in school history behind Hall of Famer Moses Malone.

 Mason had originally signed to attend Towson University in Towson, Maryland during his senior year, but he lost his eligibility after failing a government class.
 Mason attended Massanutten Military Academy in Woodstock, Virginia to make up for the failing grade in government.
 After being discovered playing the Amateur Athletic Union circuit by Kansas Assistant Coach Kurtis Townsend, Mason was offered a scholarship by the University of Kansas.

 College career

 As a sophomore at Kansas, he was a second team All Big 12 selection.
 He averaged 12.6 points, 3.9 rebounds, and 3.9 assists per game as a sophomore, an increase from the 5.5 points, 1.3 rebounds, and 2.1 assists per game he averaged as a freshman.

 During his junior season, Mason averaged 12.9 points and 4.6 assists and was named to the Big 12 All-Defensive Team.

-During his senior season, Mason took on more of a leadership role on the Kansas team, becoming the first player in Big 12 history to average 20 points and 5 assists a game during the regular season.
 His regular season culminated in receiving multiple awards.
 He was unanimously selected as the Big 12 Player of the Year, averaging 20.5 points and 5.1 assists in the regular season.
 He was also consensus first team All-American selection, the NCAA-leading 29th first-team selection in Kansas basketball history.
-He was the consensus National Player of the Year.
+He was the first consensus National Player of the Year in Jayhawks history.